M. Visvesvaraya: Engineering career

 Visvesvaraya became an assistant engineer in 1885 at the Public Works Department, Bombay, in Bombay Presidency.

 In 1899, Visvesvaraya was invited to join the Indian Irrigation Commission where he implemented an intricate system of irrigation in the Deccan Plateau and designed and patented a system of automatic weir water floodgates that were first installed in 1903 at Khadakvasla Dam near Pune.
 These gates raised the storage level in the reservoir to the highest level likely to be attained without causing any damage to the dam.
 Based on the success of these gates, the same system was installed at Tigra Dam in Gwalior and later at the KRS Dam at Mysore, Karnataka.
 He later became the chief engineer of the Laxmi Talav Dam near Kolhapur.

 In around 1906/1907, the Government of British India sent Visvesvaraya to the British Colony of Aden (present-day Yemen), to study water supply and drainage systems.
 The project prepared by him was successfully implemented in Aden.

 After opting for voluntary retirement in 1908, Visvesvaraya took a foreign tour to study industrialised nations.
 Then, for a short period, he worked for Nizam Osman Ali Khan.
 He was one of the chief engineers of the flood protection system for the city of Hyderabad who suggested flood relief measures for the city, which was under constant threat by the Musi river.
 He achieved celebrity status when he designed a flood protection system for the city.
 He was instrumental in developing a system to protect Visakhapatnam port from sea erosion.
 This dam created the biggest reservoir in Asia at the time of its construction.

-In November 1909, at the invitation of Dewan Sir V.P.
+In November 1909, at the invitation of Dewan V.P.
 Madhava Rao, Visvesvaraya joined as a chief engineer of Mysore State.
 He was the Chief Engineer of the KRS Dam at Mysore.
 He was also later the chairman of the board of engineers for the Tungabhadra Dam in Hospet, Karnataka.